The Arkansas Freedom of Information Act

 Making a request for records from the University of Central Arkansas

-- You may request public records by U.S. Mail, fax, e-mail, over the phone, or in person.
-The Act does not require that your request be in writing, nor do you need to specifically state that you are requesting records under the Act.
-However, please be specific enough so that the University can identify and locate the records that you are seeking.
+- The Act does not require that your request be in writing, nor do you need to specifically state that you are requesting records under the Act; however, please be specific enough so that the University can identify and locate the records that you are seeking.
+You may request public records by contacting Fredricka Sharkey, director of media relations, by U.S. mail, fax, e-mail, phone or in person.

 - Your request must ask for existing records or documents.
 The Act gives you a right to inspect or copy records; it does not require UCA to create a record that does not exist.